techgrounds/techgrounds-shamimkhaliq71/Python/PRG_Assignments/PRG-04-Loops.md

 While loop: runs while a condition is true.
 Also known as infinit loop, it will run untill the memory is full., however, when the statement becomes false, the loop will stop.

 For loop: runs for a predetermined number of iterations.
+In Python, a for loop is used to iterate over sequences such as lists, tuples, string, etc.

 ## Opdracht